 Through the gentle routine of controlling energy, your body relaxes and your mind becomes calm.
 The connection between emotional body and mind will help developing calmness, brightness and stimulate memory: what you will experience at the end of the routine, as a reward, is something incredible.

 specific for Martial Arts

-What is Hard Qigong?
-When Qigong benefits unite with improved strength over all the body, you take one more step towards the completion of Qigong power: this particular type of practice is well known in Martial Arts for directing Qi flow to a specific area of the body, in order for it to become insensitive to pain for few seconds.
-For example, when a something strikes the arm of the monk (or the head as seen in the above picture) the area of the head becomes stronger and insensitive to pain due to the ability to focus all of the energy (Qi) into one point.
+When Qigong benefits blend with improved muscular strength, you are taking one more step towards the achievment of Qigong power: this particular type of practice is well known in Martial Arts for allowing the body to become insensitive to pain for few seconds by directing the Qi flow to a specific area.
+For example, when a stick strikes the arm of the monk, the area of the arm becomes stronger and insensitive to pain due to the ability to focus the energy (Qi) into one point.